 One important thing to keep in mind is the difference between change and cancellation fees.
 Most major airlines have waived change fees—for now, or indefinitely (see above).
 However, this doesn’t apply to voluntary cancellations.
 If you need to cancel your flight and wish to receive a monetary refund, you’ll still need to pay a cancellation fee (usually $200+).
 In addition, some flights (like Basic Economy) aren’t eligible for refunds—at all.

-Change fees being waived can help a lot—this means that if you need to change the dates of your ticket, you’ll be able to do so without an additional fee.
+Airline change fees being waived can also help.
+This means that if you need to change the dates of your ticket, you’ll be able to do so without an additional fee.
 In most cases, you can also receive a travel credit good to rebook your trip later.
 However, changing origins and destinations may or may not be available, depending on the airline.
 And you still may be responsible for a fare difference if your new ticket is more expensive than your original ticket.

 TL;DR: read the terms and conditions of your ticket before you purchase it to make sure you understand your options should you need to change your flights.
 (On our site, you can view these by clicking “Rules and Restrictions” under “Important Flight Information” on the right-hand sidebar while checking out.)
 When in doubt, avoid Basic Economy fares, as they’re the least flexible.